A Survey of Real-Time Support, Analysis, and Advancements in ROS 2: Enhancements and Modifications for Real-Time Performance

 \textbf{Enhancing GPU and Accelerator Management.} ROS~2 serves as a powerful resource manager for CPU tasks, but it lacks built-in support for GPU resource management.
-Many critical functionalities in autonomous systems, such as perception and intelligent control, require intensive GPU computation.
+Furthermore, the vast majority of the discussed works focus on CPU scheduling only and neglect the presence of hardware accelerators.
+Nevertheless, many critical functionalities in autonomous systems, such as perception and intelligent control, require intensive GPU computation.
 However, under default ROS~2, these components must submit their GPU workloads independently, without coordination.

 As shown by Ali et al.~\cite{ali2025necessity} for a ROS~2 based drone system, this unmanaged approach can lead to severe performance degradation and unpredictable behavior.
 They identified critical issues arising from naive utilization of CPU cores and GPUs: tasks experience undue scheduling delays when accessing busy compute hardware resources, interference occurs when concurrently running workloads contend for shared resources and slow each other down, and tasks miss deadlines due to blocked and interrupted GPU accesses.
 This lack of real-time scheduling guarantees makes it difficult to provide end-to-end timing guarantees for chains that use accelerators.